anand00/lint-docs/README.md

 # Introduction
-ESLint is a tool to identify and report on patterns found in ECMAScript/JavaScript code, with the goal to make code more consistent and avoid bugs.
+Lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.

-This repository will document different technology specific linting rules for ESLint.
+This repository will document different technology specific linting configuration.

-At [Osmosys Software Solutions Pvt Ltd](https://osmosys.co/) we standardize the ESLint configuration, which will be used across multiple projects.

 # Technologies